Wilson2236/-MultiplayerBoardGame-/README.md

 4. Once your place is open in Roblox Studio, click the "Play" button located in the toolbar.
 This will launch the game in Play mode within the Studio.

 #Additional Resources
-[Roblox Developer Hub] ([https://create.roblox.com/docs](https://www.roblox.com/games/9008985963/Developer-Hub)): Explore the official Roblox Developer Hub for in-depth documentation, tutorials, and resources.
+[Roblox Developer Hub]([https://create.roblox.com/docs](https://www.roblox.com/games/9008985963/Developer-Hub): Explore the official Roblox Developer Hub for in-depth documentation, tutorials, and resources.
-[Roblox Studio Features] (https://devforum.roblox.com/c/feature-requests/studio-features/24): Learn more about the features available in Roblox Studio to enhance your game development experience.
+[Roblox Studio Features](https://devforum.roblox.com/c/feature-requests/studio-features/24): Learn more about the features available in Roblox Studio to enhance your game development experience.